Cardiovascular and Interventional Radiological Society of Europe

 Hot topic symposia also took place on interventional oncology, aortic, and IR management topics.

-These and all other sessions from CIRSE 2024 continue to be available on demand via the CIRSE 2024 platform!
+These and all other sessions from CIRSE 2024 continue to be available on demand via CIRSE Library!